gaswelder/phpfmt/readme.md

 	phpfmt [-rq] [paths...]

-If no paths are given, acts as a `stdin`-`stdout` filter.
+If no paths are given, acts as a `stdin`-`stdout` filter (unless `-r` flag is given).
 Otherwise processes each file from the `paths` list, formatting its contents in-place.

 The `r` flag allows recursing into directories.
 Without it paths from the command line that point to directories will be ignored.

+If `r` flag is given without path arguments, current directory is processed recursively.

 The `q` flag tells phpfmt not to print paths of changed files.

 phpfmt doesn't take HTML code into account, so it's not suited for dealing with web templates.